WTRIII/Financial-Tracker/README.md

 # Financial-Tracker

+## Summary

+A client requested the ability to use their existing app offline.
+Offline functionality involved being able to enter deposits and expenses while the app was offline and appear when the app comes back online.

+Features Implemented Include:
+- entering deposits offline
+- entering expenses offline
+- when the app comes back online, the offline deposits and expenses are updated to the online version

+## Homepage

+## Offline Entry

+## Back Online, Entries Updated

+### Help Received:
+I worked with Mitchell Robbins on determining the best starter code from existing activities and troubleshooting the heroku server startup issues.

 # Unit 19 PWA Homework: Online/Offline Budget Trackers

 Add functionality to our existing Budget Tracker application to allow for offline access and functionality.